BrettCross/odin-landing-page/README.md

 ## Acknowledgements

-The design was provide by The Odin Project.
+The design was provided by The Odin Project.

 ## License